smaugho/AdaptativeQueue/README.md

 How to use
 -----------

-* Place the TunedQueue.jar in your Laravel Route folder
+* Place the TunedQueue.jar located in the "jar" folder into your Laravel Route folder
 * Run the jar with `java -jar TunedQueue.jar <Max Workers> <Time millisecond>`

 Example